-I probably use the term hidden gem in reference to restaurants far too often, but in this case it is 100% accurate.
-Not only is this kosher meat restaurant hidden in between fields and orchards in a moshava near the Hula Valley, it also seems that many locals do not realize that it actually functions as a restaurant, rather than just a venue for private events.
-Hopefully by writing about it, more people can discover this true “hidden gem”.
+I probably use the term hidden gem in reference to restaurants far too often, but in this case, it is 100% accurate.
+Not only is this kosher meat restaurant hidden in between fields and orchards in a moshava near the Hula Valley, but it also seems that many locals do not realize that it actually functions as a restaurant, rather than just a venue for private events.
+Hopefully, by writing about it, more people can discover this true “hidden gem”.

 I previously ate at Ahuzat Dobrovin when I visited the Hula Valley 3 years ago based on a recommendation from a reliable source (thanks Andrew!).
 Since then I have recommended to anyone I know who will be in that area.